Soft Language Prompts for Language Transfer: Cross-Lingual Evaluation

-Tables~\ref{tab:qa-all} to \ref{tab:cwcd-all} present the results for all language pairs, i.e., all languages represent source languages and all others (including itself) represent task languages.
+Tables~\ref{tab:qa-all} to \ref{tab:cwcd-all} present the results for transferring knowledge from all high-resource languages to all mid- and low-resource languages.
 The first row in each table represents the scores obtained by inference of the original mT0-{\scshape Base} model without additional training of language or task representations.